Article Translations: (Spanish)

 It's not just strangers who can make you feel uncomfortable.
 Cyberbullying refers to cruel or bullying messages sent to you online.
 These might be from former friends or other people you know.
 They can also be sent anonymously — in other words, on a website where everyone has a screen name, so teens being bullied might not even know who is bullying them.

 If you get these bullying messages online, it's often better to ignore them rather than answer them.
 Cyberbullies, just like other bullies, might be looking for attention or a reaction.
 Plus, you never want to provoke bullies.
 By ignoring them, you can take away their power.
-You also can try to delete or block bullies so you no longer see their messages or texts.
+You also can try to delete or block bullies so you no longer see their texts.

 Fortunately, most people never experience cyberbullying.
 But if you're getting cyberbullied and ignoring it doesn't make it stop, getting help from a parent, school counselor, or another trusted adult might be a good idea.
 That's especially true if the cyberbullying contains threats.